rust-lang/cargo/src/doc/src/commands/cargo-yank.md

 As another example, consider a crate `bar` with published versions `0.22.0`, `0.22.1`, `0.22.2`, `0.23.0` and `0.24.0`.
-The following table identifies the versions cargo could use in the absence of a lockfile for different SemVer requirement, following a given release being yanked:
+The following table identifies the versions cargo could use in the absence of a lockfile for different SemVer requirements, following a given release being yanked:

 | Yanked Version / SemVer requirement | `bar = "0.22.0"`                          | `bar = "=0.22.0"` | `bar = "0.23.0"` |